dotnet/runtime/src/tools/illink/docs/data-formats.md

 Embedded attribute annotations should only address methods from the containing assembly.
 Whereas attribute annotations specified on the command line via the [`--link-attributes` parameter](illink-options.md#supplementary-custom-attributes) can alter types and members in any assembly.

-The attribute element requires 'fullname' attribute without it linker will generate a warning and skip the attribute.
-Optionally you can use the 'assembly' attribute to point to certain assembly to look for the attribute, if not specified the linker will look up the attribute in any loaded assembly.
+The attribute element requires 'fullname' attribute without it trimmer will generate a warning and skip the attribute.
+Optionally you can use the 'assembly' attribute to point to certain assembly to look for the attribute, if not specified the trimmer will look up the attribute in any loaded assembly.

 Inside an attribute element in the xml you can further define argument, field and property elements used as an input for the attribute.
 An attribute can have several arguments, several fields or several properties.
 When writing custom attribute with multiple arguments you need to write the xml elements in an order-dependent form.
 That is, the first xml argument element corresponds to the first custom attribute argument, second xml argument element correspond to the second custom attribute argument and so on.
 When argument type is not specified it's considered to be of `string` type.
-Any other custom attribute value has to have its type specified for linker to find the correct constructor overload.
+Any other custom attribute value has to have its type specified for trimmer to find the correct constructor overload.

 ```xml
 <attribute fullname="SomeCustomAttribute" assembly="AssemblyName">